Written by: MediHealth PRO Editorial Team

-If you are in the “wait and see” stage before a formal evaluation, do not let this valuable time slip away.
-You can begin introducing ADHD toddler activities and routines at home in a calm, structured way that supports focus and daily regulation.
+If your child is under 5 years old and you are currently in the “wait and see” stage before a formal evaluation, this time does not have to be wasted.
+Instead, you can begin introducing ADHD toddler activities and routines at home in a structured way that supports focus and daily regulation.

-These strategies are rooted in Parent-Led Behavior Therapy—the gold-standard, first-line treatment recommended by experts for children under age 6.
-These tools help you move from surviving the day to truly supporting your child’s unique development.
+These strategies are rooted in Parent-Led Behavior Therapy, a first-line approach recommended by experts for children under 6.
+The goal is simple: to help you move from just getting through the day to actively supporting your child’s emotional and developmental growth.

 What Pediatric Experts Recommend